The Disability Discrimination Act places duties on public authorities, when carrying out their functions, to have due regard to:

 The Disability Action Plan is monitored annually and a report presented to the council and submitted to the Equality Commission for Northern Ireland each August.

 AccessAble - the new name for Disabled Go

-There are currently two Changing Places in Council facilities.
+There are currently a number of Changing Places in Council facilities.
 They are located in:

 - Comber Leisure Centre

 - Ards Blair Mayne Wellbeing and Leisure Complex

 - Groomsport Harbour Public Toilets

 For more information about Changing Places please visit Changing Places website

 As part of Council's Disability Action plan, Ards and North Down Borough Council are working with The Mae Murray Foundation to make Groomsport an Inclusive Beach.